Army: We approved voluntary retirement of 243 personnel

-The Director of Army Public Relations (DAPR), Brig-Gen. Onyema Nwachukwu, said the clarification became necessary in view of “allegation that soldiers of the Nigerian Army are proceeding on voluntary retirement due to alleged corruption, poor service conditions and low morale as recently reported by some social media outfits”
+The Director of Army Public Relations (DAPR), Brig-Gen. Onyema Nwachukwu, said the clarification became necessary in view of “allegation that soldiers of the Nigerian Army were proceeding on voluntary retirement due to alleged corruption, poor service conditions and low morale as recently reported by some media outfits in the social media”.

 While describing the allegation as “a concoction of the imagination of the unrepentant enemies of the nation and mischief makers”, the Army urged the public to discountenance same.